Best AI Investing Copilots in 2026

 What is the best AI investing copilot?

 There is no single best one; it depends on how far you want it to reach into your portfolio.
 ChatGPT and Magnifi are strong research copilots for learning and screening.
 PortfolioPilot gives a read-only second opinion.
 Composer automates strategies you build.
-Walnut connects your real broker and turns research into baskets you approve.
+Walnut connects your real broker and turns research into portfolios you approve.
 Match the copilot to whether you want to research, analyze, or act.
 Walnut is not an investment adviser.

 How is an AI copilot different from a robo-advisor?